swhitty/FlyingFox/README.md

 await server.appendRoute("/hello", to: handler)
 ```

-Routes can also be added to closures:
+They can also be added to closures:

 ```swift
 await server.appendRoute("/hello") { request in